Malocclusions in Dogs - When Teeth Are Misaligned

 Caudal crossbite.
 This occurs when one or more of the lower cheek teeth are more towards the cheek than the opposing upper cheek teeth when the mouth is closed.

-Linguoverted mandibular canines.
-Also known as lingually displaced canines or base narrow canines.
-This malocclusion refers to the situation where the lower canine tooth (one or both may be affected) is angled inward.
+Linguoverted mandibular canines (also known as lingually displaced canines or base narrow canines).
+In this malocclusion, the lower canine tooth (one or both) is angled inward.
 The linguoverted canine is then often in traumatic contact with the roof of the mouth.
-Often this condition is due to persistent deciduous canine teeth and can usually be corrected through various options such as tooth movement, crown reduction and restoration, or extraction.
+Often, this condition is due to persistent deciduous canine teeth and can usually be corrected through various options such as tooth movement, crown reduction and restoration, or extraction.

 Related Articles